csskene/dedalus_adjoint_examples/README.md

 The repository includes the examples described in [1] as well as several others.
 They can be ran using the `d3-adjoint-rebase` branch from [this repository](https://github.com/kburns/dedalus_adjoint).

-The helper functions needed to run the examples can be installed with
+The extra libraries needed to run the examples can be installed with
 ```
-pip3 install .
+pip3 install -r requirements.txt
 ```

 ## References